View Charlotte Jones's Obituary on courier-journal.com and share memories

 Charlotte Ann Jones

-Louisville - Charlotte Ann Jones, age 77 passed away peacefully under Hosparus care on Wednesday, December 11, 2019.
-Charlotte was a native of Flaherty, KY, and a member of St. Peter the Apostle Church.
+Louisville, KY - Charlotte Ann Jones, age 77, passed away peacefully at Baptist Health Louisville's Pallative Care Unit on Wednesday, December 11, 2019.
+Charlotte was a native of Flaherty, Kentucky and a member of St. Peter the Apostle Church.

 Charlotte is survived by her children, Maura Gerard (Donald), Lou Mathis (Ronnie), Sheila Estridge (Richard) and Glenn Jones; 11 grandchildren and 5 great-grandchildren; 7 brothers and sisters; 21 nieces and nephews and 41 great-nieces and nephews; and a host of family and long-time friends.